 The next step is to determine what your shortlist of applications should include.
-This is vital to ensuring you choose the best ERP software.
+This is vital to ensure you choose the best ERP software.
 There are many variables to consider when picking your software shortlist, with different ERP solutions that are best suited to different needs.
-We categorize the field of vendors in four tiers:
+We categorize the field of vendors into four tiers:

 Tier 1: Software systems that can run the entire business, including CRM, Accounting, Human Resources, Payroll, Manufacturing, Supply Chain Management, etc.

-Oracle Cloud, SAP 4/HANA, Infor M3, Workday, Microsoft Dynamics 365 Finance, PeopleSoft
+Oracle Cloud, SAP 4/HANA, Infor M3, Workday, Microsoft Dynamics 365 Finance & Supply Chain

-Tier 2: ERP that can run a large component of a business, but not usually robust enough to include components like Human Resources and Payroll
+Tier 2: ERP that can run a large component of a business, but is not usually robust enough to include components like Human Resources and Payroll.

 Microsoft Dynamics 365 Business Central, NetSuite, Epicor Kinetic, Sage X3, Infor CloudSuite Industrial, Acumatica, SAP Business ByDesign, Unit4